olivierbufalini/Mezzanine-Vagrant/README.md

  * [Vagrant](http://vagrantup.com) for managing VirtualBox-based virtual machines.
  * [Fabric](http://docs.fabfile.org) for automating the installation of Mezzanine.
+ * [Future].

- You can install fabric using pip.
+ You can install fabric & future using pip.

 ## 2. Download this repository